fancyapps/fancybox/README.md

     $.fancybox.outer
     $.fancybox.inner

 You can override CSS to customize the look.
-For example, make navigation arrows always visible and move them outside of area (use this snippet after including fancybox.css):
+For example, make navigation arrows always visible, change width and move them outside of area (use this snippet after including fancybox.css):

     .fancybox-nav span {
         visibility: visible;
+    }

+    .fancybox-nav {
+        width: 80px;
     }

     .fancybox-prev {